We currently have three dogs of our own, all rehomed, and all lovely!

 I heard about Scooby when told that some puppies were in desperate need of a good home.
 Discovering he was a Jack Russell cross I thought he’d be a fighter but the Rescue Centre gave him the perfect name, he’s a scaredy-cat and definitely a lover not a fighter!

-Zack – is a Clydesdale x Gypsy Cob, standing at 15hh with a leg in each corner, he’s now 20 and I brought him when he was 9yrs old and a riding horse.
+Zack – is a Clydesdale x Gypsy Cob, standing at 15hh with a leg in each corner, he’s now 24 and I bought him when he was 9yrs old and a riding horse.

 Within a year of having him we started his training and he is now an all singing all dancing working horse from driving exercise carts, to old farm drays.
 When it comes to logging and ploughing he’s ‘the man’.

 Taffy – my baby pure Shire stands at 18.2hh and thinks he’s a dog.
-He’s nine and I took him on when he was 6 months old and was very poorly horse indeed.
+He’s 12 and I took him on when he was 6 months old and was very poorly horse indeed.

 At first we weren’t sure if he was going to live, but after much TLC he pulled though.
 He’s unable to work due to a condition called ‘knocking’ or ‘joint over’ in his fetlock joints but he’ll play fetch better than our dogs!
 You can watch Taffy play fetch in this video…

-Living alongside my horses is ‘Rav’ a two year old Cob who belongs to my best friend’s son Flyn, he’s the cheeky monkey in the pack but he’s learning fast.
+Living alongside my horses is ‘Rav’ a six year old Cob who belongs to my best friend’s son Flyn, he’s the cheeky monkey in the pack but he’s learning fast.

 and not forgetting….

-Stand & Ollie are my pygpy goats, cheeky and friendly they’ll come and eat out of our had and try and sit on your laps.
+Stan, Ollie, Dandy and Tomos are my pygmy goats.
+Cheeky and friendly, they’ll come and eat out of our hand and try and sit on our laps.

 The ducks, geese and chickens